Squarelink-Inc/Squarelink-Docs/source/includes/_sign_in_integration.md

 With the Squarelink Sign In button, you can authenticate your users and access info about their Squarelink accounts in minutes.

-Want to see it in action? **Check out this [example application](https://squarelink-inc.github.io/Sign-In-Example)**
+Want to see it in action? **Check out this [example application](https://squarelink-inc.github.io/Sign-In-Example)**.

-If you have not done so already, please [register your app or DApp](#getting-started) in the [Squarelink Developer Console](https://dev.squarelink.com)
+If you have not done so already, please [register your app or DApp](#getting-started) in the [Squarelink Developer Console](https://dev.squarelink.com).

 ## Set Up Your App

-Once you've registered your application, you can head to your application's home page in the [Developer Console](https://dev.squarelink.com) and click on "Sign In".
+Once you've registered your application, you can head to your application's home page in the [Developer Console](https://dev.squarelink.com) and click on "Sign In."
 We'll prompt you to add some application-specific information as follows:

-- **App Type:** what kind of application are you building?
+- **App Type:** What kind of application are you building?
-- **Redirect URI Whitelist:** a list of URLs that we are allowed to redirect back to after a user authorizes your app. **Leave blank to use any URL**
+- **Redirect URI Whitelist:** A list of URLs that we are allowed to redirect back to after a user authorizes your app. **Leave blank to use any URL**.
-- **Website:** your applications website
+- **Website:** Your applications website.

 After you've set up your app or DApp for OAuth, you can simply copy and paste the auto-generated button code.